DanielePalaia/gpss-rabbit-greenplum-connector/README.md

-This software is intended to be a simple connector rabbitmq-greenplum, similar to the gpsscli which is supporting kafka.
+This software is intended to be a simple (non production ready) connector rabbitmq-greenplum, similar to the default gpsscli which is supporting kafka.

 It is based on gpss (greenplum streaming server) so will work just with greenplum 5.16 or above. https://gpdb.docs.pivotal.io/5160/greenplum-stream/overview.html